markhunte/Hype-CoreData-Example/README.md

 Hitting the save key will do a similar task using it's own unwind segue and updating the WkWebView's controller property  **returnEditText** with the newly edited text.
 We can just use the same name/id we already had.

 The new data will be saved to the Coredata using the saveEdit() function.
-Which also update the Hype Project be posting a message with the new text to update the box's innerText.
+Which also update the Hype Project by posting a message with the new text to update the box's innerText.